OfficeDev/Office-IT-Pro-Deployment-Scripts/Get-NewOfficeUsers/README_Get-NewOfficeUsers.md

 ###Get-RecentlyLicensedUsers

-Get a list of users the were licensed after the specified date according to the specified CSV.
+Get a list of users that were licensed after the specified date according to the specified CSV.
-It is important to have run the Update-UserLicenseData.ps1 prior to using this script.
+It is important to run the Update-UserLicenseData.ps1 prior to using this script.

 ####Examples